MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/devices-sensors/print-from-your-app.md

    // We know there are more pages to be added as long as the last RichTextBoxOverflow added to a print preview
    // page has extra content
-   while (lastRTBOOnPage.HasOverflowContent &amp;&amp; lastRTBOOnPage.Visibility == Windows.UI.Xaml.Visibility.Visible)
+   while (lastRTBOOnPage.HasOverflowContent && lastRTBOOnPage.Visibility == Windows.UI.Xaml.Visibility.Visible)
    {
          lastRTBOOnPage = AddOnePrintPreviewPage(lastRTBOOnPage, pageDescription);
    }